Bareflank/hypervisor/README.md

   - Check "VC++ 2017 version xxx Libs for Spectre (ARM64)"
   - Check "VC++ 2017 version xxx Libs for Spectre (x86 and x64)"

-After installing the the above packages you must enable test signing mode.
+After installing the above packages, you must enable test signing mode.
 This can be done from a command prompt with admin privileges:
 ```
 bcdedit.exe /set testsigning ON